Novobloc/aaveasy/README.md

 ![Aaveasy](images/appflow.png)

 ## Stack We Used

 ![alt text](images/stack.png)

 1. Frontend: We used **React JS**, Tailwind CSS for UI and **ethers** library to fetch details from contract.

 2. Blockchain :
-   1. Arcana: We used **Arcana SDK** for like social login and wallet.
+   1. Arcana: We used **Arcana SDK** for social login and wallet.
    2. Aave: We used **Aave SDK** to connect with Aave protocol.
-   3. Graph Protocal: We used subgraph to fetch the price of assets of aave.
+   3. Graph Protocol: We used subgraph to fetch market, user reserves from aave protocol in real time.
    4. Chain: **Ethereum Goerli** to connect with blockchain on testnet.
-   5. RPC URL : We used **Quick Node** Ethereum RPC url to connect to the goerli chain.
+   5. RPC: We used **Quick Node** Ethereum RPC url to connect to the goerli chain.
+   6. OnRamp & OffRamp: We integrated **Transak** as crypto fiat gateway to buy/sell crypto easily.

 ## Steps to Run the Project